dburger/8rainstation-enhancer/README.md

   know you are coming from 8rain Station.)
 * When a sportsbook name or wager amount is clicked on, the Kelly computed wager amount is copied to the clipboard.
+* Hitting CTRL-m on the bet market details page when the details form is visible will cause the bet details to be filled in for a make order.
+  That is 1 cent for the amount, "make" for the notes, and will put the focus on the odds field.
 * A button that closes all open sportsbook sites when clicked.
 * The ability to quickly add bookmarks to specific plays filtering on the Plays and Bet Market Details pages.